ranjithwingrider/openebs-docs/docs/minio.md

 <h4><a class="anchor" aria-hidden="true" id="minio-cstor"></a>MinIO on Jiva</h4>

 Jiva can be chosen for smaller capacity workloads in general and if it requires storage level replication but does not need snapshots and clones.
-Jiva volume can be provisioned  using default StorageClass `openebs-jiva-default` which will create PV under `/var/openebs/` or it can be created on external mounted disk on the Node.
+Jiva volume can be provisioned using default StorageClass `openebs-jiva-default` which will create PV under `/var/openebs/` or it can be created on an external mounted disk on the worker node.

 **In Standalone mode:**

 The steps for provisioning MinIO application in standalone mode using Jiva volume can be done by following steps.
-Users can use either default storage pool or with a storage pool created using external mounted disk.
+Users can use either the default storage pool or with a storage pool created using an external mounted disk.

 - Default Storage Pool